sallen450/download-git-repo/README.md

 #### options
 An optional options object parameter with download options.
 Options include:

 - `clone` - boolean default `false` - If true use `git clone` instead of an http download.
-While this is significantly slower, it does allow private repositories to be used if the appropriate SSH keys are setup.
+While this can be a bit slower, it does allow private repositories to be used if the appropriate SSH keys are setup.

 #### callback
 The callback function as `function(err)`.